-An interval fund is a type of mutual fund the units of which can be purchased and sold/redeemed only during time intervals specified by the fund house.
+An interval fund is a type of mutual fund, the units of which can be purchased and sold/redeemed only during time intervals specified by the fund house.
 The time intervals could be monthly, quarterly, semi-annual or annual.
 Thus, you can say an interval fund represents a mix of open-ended and close-ended funds in terms of subscription and redemption features.
 Very few mutual fund schemes are launched as interval funds.
-A recent example of this type of fund would be IIFL Capital Enhancer which is scheduled to open and close for subscription once every year after its launch in May 2018.

 Interval Fund vs Close-ended Fund